mikemirten/rmm-services-server-app/README.md

 Build and run application by: ```gradle bootRun``` command.
 The application should be accessible at 127.0.0.1:8080.

-The API is secured by Basic WEB authentication.
+The API is secured by [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 The only existing user is "user" with password "test".

 Default customer with ID **1** and service with ID **1** will be created at the application's start.